george24601/george24601.github.io/_posts/2017-10-19-eureka-ecs.md

 1. Use java -jar eureka.jar does not trigger injection at @Bean.
 Still don't understand why, mostly likely because of missing jar in classpath
 2. Then I tried running gradle wrapper directly inside container, but the minimal java docker image does not have bash, which gradle wrapper requires
 3. So I changed to base image to centos 7, but JAVA_HOME is not set, so I have to add CMD to install java and set JAVA_HOME explicitly
+4. Need to set ip and host name explicitly, during server bootstrap.
+Otherwise, the host will use the internal ip host name instead of public ip host name.
+Such discrepancy will cause Eureka to report replicas as unavailable, because the registered host name is different from the EIP host name stored in route 53